magalifabri/Philosophers/README.md

 1. cd into philo_one, philo_two or philo_three.
 2. run `make` to compile
-3. execute the philo_one, philo_two or philo_three file with the following arguments given as numbers:
+3. execute the philo_one, philo_two or philo_three executable with the following arguments given as numbers:
 	- number of philosophers
 	- how much time in milliseconds can elapse since the start of a philosopher's last meal before the philosopher dies
 	- time in milliseconds it takes to eat